marmelab/react-admin/docs/Custom-App.md

 ---
 layout: default
-title: "admin-on-rest - Including the Admin in Another App"
+title: "Including the Admin in Another App"
 ---

 # Including admin-on-rest on another React app